patrick-llgc/Learning-Deep-Learning/paper_notes/world_dreamer.md

 World models hold great promise for learning motion and physics in the genral world, essential for coherent and reasonable video generation.

-> During training, MaskGIT is trained on a similar proxy task to the mask prediction in BERT.
-At inference time, MaskGIT adopts a novel non-autoregressive decoding method to synthesize an image in constant number of steps.

-The paper seems unfinished and rushed to release on Arxiv, without much comparison with contemporary work.
+[WorldDreamer](world_dreamer.md) seems to be the extension of [DriveDreamer](drive_dreamer.md).
+Yet disappointingly [WorldDreamer](world_dreamer.md) seems unfinished and rushed to release on Arxiv, without much comparison with contemporary work.
 The paper is also heavily inspired by MaskGIT, especially the masked token prediction and parallel decoding.

 #### Key ideas
 - Architecture